-Magnetic Resonance Imaging
+Magnetic Resonance Imaging Admissions

-The Magnetic Resonance Imaging diploma prepares students to visualize cross-sectional anatomical structures and aid physicians in the demonstration of pathologies and disease processes.
-Coursework (including academic and clinic studies) prepares the technologist to provide patient care, perform studies using specialized imaging equipment, communicate professionally, and provide quality assurance in scheduled and emergency procedures.
+The Magnetic Resonance Imaging (MRI) diploma prepares students to visualize cross-sectional anatomical structures and aid physicians in the demonstration of pathologies and disease processes.
+Coursework, including academic and clinic studies, prepares the technologist to provide patient care, perform studies using specialized imaging equipment, communicate professionally and provide quality assurance in scheduled and emergency procedures.